2026 Apr HDT/ARCH-CANY-Hite

 Shelter: tent provides 360-degree protection if we have to ride out a storm, pitches with 1 pole.
 Hope I can drive stakes...

 Water: 6L capacity, most I've ever carried before was 4L on the PCT and only actually carried >2L once (and it turned out to be unnecessary).
-Need to fly with all my empty bottles and bladder to fill up at CNY airport before walking to the terminus.
+Need to fly with all my empty bottles and bladder to fill up at CNY airport before walking to the ARCH border.

 Cook kit: I've found I enjoy cooking in the spring when it's cold.
 Bring alcohol/esbit cook kit, simple and silent, my favorite.
 Can't fly with fuel so I'll have to skip cooking the first night outside Arches, find fuel in Moab, and I can ship myself some esbit to Needles Outpost in my resupply.